 Swede midge (Contarinia nasturtii) is a small fly that infests cruciferous crops such as broccoli, cabbage, canola, etc. This insect has been found infesting canola in Canada, so there is concern for Minnesota's northern canola producing counties.
 This year, four Jackson traps were set in each of nine canola fields in Kittson, Marshall, and Roseau counties.
-The 36 traps were placed in late June and removed in mid-August.
+The 36 traps were placed in mid-June and removed in early August (Figure 9).
 No Swede midge was found in any of the traps.

 The MDA and U of M created a pest profile and guidance document for managing Swede midge.
-These are available on the U of M's VegEdge website: www.vegedge.umn.edu/swedemidge.
+These are available on the U of M's VegEdge website: